Rigidity of Kleinian groups via self-joinings: measure theoretic criterion: Rigidity via circular slices

 \subsection{Topological version without convex cocompactness}

 The assumption that $\Ga$ and $\rho(\Ga)$ are convex cocompact was used to apply the ergodicity as in Theorem \ref{er}.
-The approach of our paper proves the following theorem without the convex cocompact hypothesis, which was shown in \cite{kim2022rigidity} for $n=m=2$: \begin{theorem} Let $\Ga < \so(n + 1, 1)$ be a Zariski dense discrete subgroup whose limit set is doubly stable.
+The approach of our paper proves the following theorem without the convex cocompact hypothesis, which was shown in \cite{kim2022rigidity} for $n=m=2$: \begin{theorem} Let $\Ga < \so(n + 1, 1)$ be a Zariski dense discrete subgroup.
+Suppose that there exists a $\La$-doubly stable circle.
 Let $\rho : \Ga \to \so(m + 1, 1)$ be a Zariski dense deformation with a $\rho$-boundary map $f : \La \to \S^{m}$.
 Then

-In the former case, we have $n = m$, $f$ extends to some $g \in \Mob(\S^n)$ and $\rho$ is a conjugation by $g$. \end{theorem} For this, we need to replace the ergodicity theorem (Theorem \ref{er}) by the following theorem of Chow-Sarkar for $\Delta=\Ga_\rho$ (when $M$ is abelian, this was also proved by Dang \cite{dang2020topological}): \begin{theorem}[{\cite[Theorem 8.1]{chow2021local}}] Let $\D<G$ be a Zariski dense discrete subgroup.
+In the former case, we have $n = m$, $f$ extends to some $g \in \Mob(\S^n)$ and $\rho$ is a conjugation by $g$. \end{theorem} For this, we need to replace the ergodicity theorem (Theorem \ref{er}) by the following theorem of Chow-Sarkar for $\Delta=\Ga_\rho$: \begin{theorem}[{\cite[Theorem 8.1]{chow2021local}}] Let $\D<G$ be a Zariski dense discrete subgroup.
 For any $u\in \inte \L_\D$, there exists a dense $A_u^+$-orbit in